FRESH BERRY-PEACH COBBLER

 LIGHTLY SPOON 1 1/3 cups flour into dry measuring cups; level with a knife.

-1 1/3 cups flour, 1/3 cup granulated sugar, baking powder, and 1/4 teaspoon salt, stirring with a whisk.
+COMBINE 1 1/3 cups flour, 1/3 cup granulated sugar, baking powder, and 1/4 teaspoon salt, stirring with a whisk.

-butter with a pastry blender or 2 knives until mixture resembles coarse meal.
+CUT IN butter with a pastry blender or 2 knives until mixture resembles coarse meal.

-buttermilk; stir just until moist.
+ADD buttermilk; stir just until moist.

 Remove dish from oven; drop dough onto peach mixture to form 8 rounds.**** Sprinkle dough evenly with turbinado sugar.
-Bake at 400
+Bake at 400º for 25 minutes or until bubbly and golden.

 Yield: 8 servings (serving size 1/2 cup cobbler and 1 biscuit) Best served hot, a 'la mode.